jbosstools/m2e-polyglot-poc/README.md

 This experimental plugin will allow you to edit any `pom.<groovy|scala|rb|yaml|atom>` and a `pom.xml` file will automatically be (re)generated (and marked as derived), allowing M2E to pick up your changes.

+If errors occur during the translation (due to a malformed pom for instance), the pom.xml will not be updated, so the project stays in a buildable form within Eclipse (else you'd get a blank pom.xml file).

 There are a few caveats though :

 - don't try that with the projects you care too much about, you **will** loose your original pom.xml